-Lauren Fishman is e-Discovery Counsel at MT>3, a division of McCarthy Tétrault LLP, in Toronto.
+Lauren Fishman is Vice President at MT>3, a division of McCarthy Tétrault LLP, in Toronto.
 Her practice includes a wide range of commercial and civil litigation matters with an emphasis on e-Discovery, litigation management and information governance.
 Lauren has a particular interest and expertise in the law of privilege as it relates to the discovery and production of electronic records and has worked on privilege reviews for a variety of e-Discovery matters.

 Lauren is very knowledgeable about e-Discovery best practices and technology with experience managing the complete e-Discovery process - from identification, preservation and collection through to analysis of large data sets using technology, complex electronic document reviews and production.
 Lauren has significant experience managing, supervising and providing quality control on large-scale, complex electronic document review and production initiatives, in particular for high-profile class actions and Competition Bureau supplementary information requests for large M&A transactions.

 In addition, Lauren regularly advises clients on Data Governance best practice and guidelines for managing electronic information, in addition to advising on implementation strategies.
 Lauren’s broad range of data governance experience includes drafting privacy policies and advising on CASL compliance.
 She also reviews, advises on and drafts data governance and related policies, including acceptable use, email, social media, BYOD and legal hold policies.

 Lauren regularly provides advice to large institutional clients on data retention requirements, record classification plans and retention schedules.
 She also provides legal advice and opinions to clients regarding digitization and defensible disposition and remediation, with a focus on leveraging technology to implement this advice.